Kochise/atari-tos/README.md

 [Jack TRAMIEL]: https://en.wikipedia.org/wiki/Jack_Tramiel

 > [!NOTE]
 > TOS means "The Operating System", while you may find some external references as it being called "Tramiel Operating System".
 Much like the ATARI ST was considered a cheap Macintosh rip-off and nicknamed "Jackintosh", Jack's Macintosh.
 Yet with the proper extension ([Spectre]) it could indeed emulate a Macintosh for a fraction of the price, and faster.
-For a time though, the ATARI ST line of computer evolving at a much slower pace (16 MHz and 4 MB of memory at most).
+For a time though, the ATARI ST line of computer evolving at a much slower pace than Apple's (16 MHz and 4 MB of memory in Mega STe).

 [Spectre]: https://lowendmac.com/2016/atari-st-magic-sac-spectre-128-and-spectre-gcr/